 Learn more about Fixed Assets.

-Money Tasks (Spend Money, Receive Money, Transfer Money)
+Money Operations (Spend Money, Receive Money, Transfer Money)

 These functions allow you to quickly input into DEAR the money entering and leaving your bank accounts.
 You will have to reconcile your bank statements with each transaction in DEAR.